MohamedAliSalam/TicTacToe-Blazor/README.md

 - You play as "X" and the AI opponent plays as "O".
 - Click on the empty cells of the game board to place your move.
 - The AI opponent will make its move automatically.
+- In two-player mode, you play an ordinary tic-tac-toe game
 - The game will automatically detect a win, loss, or draw and display the result.
 - To start a new game, click on the ResetGame button.
+- To switch between AI or two-player just click on the toggle button.

 ## Contributing